Background pattern

 You can take this medication with or without food and drinks.

-Your doctor may prescribe this medication alone or with other medications that also lower blood sugar.
+Your doctor may prescribe this medication alone or with other medications that also reduce blood sugar levels.

-Diet and exercise can help your body use blood sugar better.
-It is essential that you follow the diet and exercise recommended by your doctor while taking Sitagliptina Teva.
+Diet and exercise can help your body use sugar better.
+It is essential to follow the diet and exercise recommended by your doctor while taking Sitagliptin Teva.

-If you take more Sitagliptina Teva than you should
+If you take more Sitagliptin Teva than you should

-If you take more doses of this medication than prescribed, contact your doctor immediately.
+If you take more of this medication than prescribed, contact your doctor immediately.

 If you forget a dose, take it as soon as you remember.
 If you do not remember until the time of the next dose, then skip the missed dose and continue with your regular schedule.
 DO NOT take a double dose of this medication.